 Before qualifying an engine through hot test, its subsystems are qualified by conducting cold flow test by using water or simulant fluids.
 For this cold flow test facilities are established.
 Apart from this, facilities are established to test/simulate upper stage rocket engines and thrusters/Liquid apogee motors of satellites in vacuum environment.
 These facilities are also used for developing propulsion systems for inter-planetary missions.

 IPRC has the responsibility of delivering the second and fourth stages of ISRO's workhorse launch vehicle PSLV.
 The improvements and indigenization of components in the above launch vehicle was a major step towards self-reliance.
 IPRC has played a major role in the development of indigenous cryogenic engine of 75kN thrust capacity for Geo Synchronous Satellite Launch Vehicle MK II (GSLV MKII) and 200kN thrust capacity engine for GSLV MK III.
 Towards these developments IPRC has done extensive testing and analysis to perfect the cryogenic technology.

 ISRO is now working for the development of a high thrust semi-cryogenic engine which uses Liquid Oxygen and Rocket grade Kerosene called Isrosene.
 This eco-friendly Semi Cryo engine of 2000kN thrust capacity is being developed.
 IPRC has a significant role in establishing the test facilities for this development.
 Also establishment of the related assembly, integration and propellant storage facilities are in progress.

 IPRC has over the years established world class facilities with ambitious Technology development programmes and is a pioneer in the liquid propulsion area.

 Shri.
-S Pandian has assumed the charge of Director,IPRC on 10th July 2017.
+T Mookiah has assumed the charge of Director,IPRC on 31st July 2018.